ogata-lab/eipl-docs/en/docs/zoo/MTRNN.md

 # Overview

-MTRNN is a type of RNN consisting of a hierarchical neuron group with different firing rates[@yamashita2008emergence].
-It consists of three layers: an IO layer and context layers (Cf and Cs layers) with different firing rates (time constants), each with recursive inputs.
-The time constants increase in value from the Cf layer to the Cs layer, and the response speed to the input becomes slower.
-The input information is output at the Output layer via the Cf and Cs layers.
-There is no direct coupling between the IO and Cs layers, and they interact through the Cf layer.
-The MTRNN enables the robot to learn behaviors, with the Cf layer representing the behavior primitives and the Cs layer representing (learning) the combination of these primitives.
-Compared to LSTM, MTRNN is more interpretable and is often used in [our laboratory](https://ogata-lab.jp/).
+MTRNN is a type of RNN consisting of a hierarchical group of neurons with different firing rates[@yamashita2008emergence].
+It consists of three layers: an input-output (IO) layer and context layers (Cf and Cs layers) with different firing rates (time constants), each with recursive inputs.
+The time constants increase from the Cf layer to the Cs layer, resulting in slower response speeds to the input.
+The input information is then passed through the Cf and Cs layers to the output layer.
+There is no direct connection between the IO and Cs layers, and their interaction occurs through the Cf layer.
+The MTRNN allows the robot to learn behaviors, where the Cf layer represents behavioral primitives and the Cs layer represents learning the combination of these primitives.
+Compared to LSTM, MTRNN is more interpretable and is widely used in [our lab](https://ogata-lab.jp/).

 ![MTRNN](img/mtrnn/mtrnn.webp){: .center}